olotintemitope/locator/readme.md

 use Wishi\Controllers\Locator;
 ```
-* Instantiate the object and you are good to go.
+* Instantiate the Locator class and you are good to go.
 ```PHP
 $locator = new Locator();
 ```